-Maker, baker, and the proud, sole member of the Anal-Retentive Artists Guild.
+Maker, baker, and the proud, founding member of the Anal-Retentive Artists Guild.

-A Silicon Valley native, I am currently an undergraduate student at Rhode Island School of Design (RISD), working towards my BFA in Jewelry and Metalsmithing with a concentration in Mind, Brain, and Behavior.
+A Silicon Valley native, Rebecca is a recent graduate of Rhode Island School of Design (RISD), where she earned her BFA in Jewelry and Metalsmithing with a concentration in Mind, Brain, and Behavior.

-I am interested in jewelry as a method for initiating political communication and as a way of altering, manipulating, or distorting social identity.
-I continue to explore this idea both in my work and through Making Progress, my collaborative project with jeweler and educator Leslie Boyd.
+She is interested in jewelry as a method of initiating political discourse and as a way of expressing, manipulating, or distorting social identity.
+Her current studio work and research practice explore the relationship between light optics and social “optics.”
+She is also a contributor to Making Progress, her collaborative project with jeweler and educator Leslie Boyd.

 “Just remember if you can, power is a hologram”

 In a symbolic sense, jewelry objects are optical devices capable of projecting and manipulating our socio-political image.
 Objects worn on our bodies provide us with the symbolic means to alter our perceived identities and to share political positions, values, and embodied experiences.
 They can broadcast social façades, expressing our inner identities to the exterior world with varying degrees of truth.
 They can conceal, sneaking insidious messages into halls of power to be revealed suddenly in protest.
 Jewelry is a form of social equipment that provides the wearer with agency: through the curation of one’s adorned appearance, one alters the relationship between their private, personal, public, and publicized self.
 Thus, body adornment is inherently a form of social engagement, situated directly inside channels of interpersonal communication rather than on the periphery.